Healthdirect Free Australian health advice you can count on.

 If you have itchy skin, here are some things that may help:

 • Try not to scratch the area.
-The more you scratch, the more the skin will itch.
+The more you scratch, the more your skin will itch.

-• Keep your nails short to prevent breaking the skin if you do scratch.
+• Keep your nails short to prevent breaking your skin if you do scratch.

-• A cool bath or shower may help provide short-term relief, but excessive showering or bathing may make it worse.
+• A cool bath or shower may help provide short-term relief form the itch.
+Remember that a lot of showering or bathing can also make it worse.

 • After a bath or shower gently pat yourself dry with a clean towel.
 Do not rub or use the towel to scratch yourself.

-• Use moisturiser all over the skin at least 2 times a day, and more often if the skin feels dry.
-You can buy cooling moisturisers that contain menthol to soothe the itch.
+• Use moisturiser all over your skin at least 2 times a day.
+Use it more often if your skin feels dry.
+You can buy cooling moisturisers that contain menthol.
+This can soothe the itch.

 Your pharmacist may be able to recommend some products which can help with itchy skin.

-Drinking lots of water to keep well hydrated and using a humidifier in dry weather can help.
+Drink lots of water to keep well hydrated.
+Using a humidifier in dry weather can help.

 Complications of itchy skin

-It's quite common to find that after you have scratched an itch that it becomes more persistent (itchier) and you get into a cycle of itching and scratching.
-This can be painful and can sometimes lead to an infection if the skin is broken.
+It's very hard to stop scratching an itch.
+Sometimes after you have scratched an itch it seems to become even itchier.
+You can get into a cycle of itching and scratching.
+This can be painful.
+Sometimes it can lead to an infection if the skin is broken.

-The scratching can also lead to brown or pale marks on the skin, lumps, bruising or scarring.
+The scratching can also lead to brown or pale marks on the skin or lumps.
+It can also cause bruising or scarring.

 Learn more here about the development and quality assurance of healthdirect content.